-This article focuses on how and what mobile money subscriber thinks about their experience of mobile money journey.
-Lot has been said on how to design, what to design, how to price, what all services to give (From service provider mind set).
-What customer wants, how customer wants, what customer understand and thinks in mind about this whole drama (For lay man it’s a drama/movie where he/she is an actor on side) is not visible.
+Mobile Money: This article focuses on how and what mobile money subscribers think and experience in their lifelong mobile money journey.
+A lot has been said about how to design, what to design, how to price, and what services to give (from a service provider mindset).
+What the customer wants, how the customer wants it, and what the customer understands and sets depictions in his mind about this whole drama (for a layman, it’s a drama or movie where he or she is an actor on the side) are not visible.

-All big brothers getting fond of magic or sticky word “PAY” and coming out every day with 2-3 names ending with Pay like “abcPay”, “thisPay” “thatPay” or even adding word “Pay” to their current well established and well known brand names.
+All big brothers are getting fond of magic or the sticky word “Pay” and coming out every day with 2-3 names ending with “pay,” like “abcPay”, “thisPay,” “thatPay,” or even adding the word “pay” to their current well-established and well-known brand names.

-There is no dull day in Payments business these days.
-The unglamorous world of clearing and settlement is a recipient of generous attention due to continuous launches of visible overlay propositions, often by non-banks.
+Until today, almost all (if not all) solutions that are coming out on the market are designed in an anti-clockwise manner, meaning a solution gets born and looks for the problem to absorb it.
+The reference in the last sentence is in relation to mobile financial services.
+There is no dull day in the payments business these days.
+The unglamorous world of clearing and settlement is the recipient of generous attention due to the continuous launches of visible overlay propositions, often by non-banks.

-People that are financially excluded are often not able to access affordable credit.
-This problem goes beyond normal services as Mobile Money agents also face the same issue.
-Agents who are so called touch points to solve this problem, this is like a problem where doctor treating disease ABC and die coz of same him self which is not at all good sign.
-People in this segment are not willing to experience difficulties in obtaining a bank account any ways.
+Agents sometimes play tricks or run out of steam due to their lack of knowledge or interest in their own businesses.
+People or customers that are financially excluded are often not able to access affordable credit (to their surprise, their own agents are also facing the same issue and are so-called touch points to solve this problem; this is like a problem where doctors treat disease ABC and die because of the same himself, which is not at all a good sign), and they are not looking for or willing to experience difficulties in obtaining a bank account.

-Example a mobile money user go and cash in to Agent ABC in area XYZ which is close to his/her home/office and 2 days later same person now needs cash so go backs to same agent in same area and meet the same individual in shop and ask for funds and gets surprised of his/her life when Agent says sorry I don’t have money please find at some other agent.
+For example, a mobile money user goes and cashes into Agent ABC in area XYZ, which is close to his or her home or office, and 2 days later the same person now needs cash, so go back to the same agent in the same area and meet the same individual in the shop and ask for funds, and gets surprised of his or her life when Agent says sorry, I don’t have money, please find it at some other agent.

-In this case subscriber with no knowledge on how this thing work; will start building incorrect perceptions and feel unsecured about money and in some cases might cry his/her heart out and only ask one question, “where is my money etc”.
-If this case is not handled well then game is over.
+In this case, a subscriber with no knowledge of how this thing works will start building incorrect perceptions and feel unsecured about money, and in some cases, he or she might cry his or her heart out and only ask one question: “Where is my money, etc”.
+If this case is not handled well, then the game is over.

 Hash Tagas : #Mobilemoney_basics , #mobilemoney, #agents